Bylaws of the MSD Board

 ARTICLE IV.
 EXECUTIVE COMMITTEE OF THE BOARD OF TRUSTEES.

 1. Election of Members; Quorum.
-The Executive Committee shall consist of seven (7) members, four (4) of whom shall be the officers, serving ex-officio, and three (3) additional members who shall be elected for a two (2) year term at the regularly scheduled election or when necessary.
+The Executive Committee shall consist of seven (7) members, four (4) of whom shall be the officers, and three (3) additional members who shall be elected for a two (2) year term at the regularly scheduled election or when necessary.
 Any four (4) members of the Committee shall constitute a quorum.

 2. Term of Office.
 Each member of the Committee shall continue in office until a successor is elected, unless such member resigns or is removed from such Committee, or unless such member shall cease to qualify as a member thereof.
 No person shall serve as an elected member of the Executive Committee for more than three (3) full consecutive terms.
 The limitation on length of service on the Executive Committee does not apply to terms served in an ex-officio capacity.